-Want to Celebrate Valentine’s Day, but you’re on a budget?
-Here are 12 inexpensive ways to celebrate this day of love without breaking hearts (or your bank account)!
+Want to Celebrate Valentine’s Day, but you’re quarantined and on a budget?
+Here are 12 inexpensive ways to celebrate this day of love, while staying safe and without breaking hearts (or your bank account)!

 February 14th, otherwise known as Valentine’s Day, a day I view as every commercial business’ dream, and poor consumer’s nightmare.
 Okay, I must admit, I have never been into all that Valentine’s Day throws out at us: flowers, chocolates, cards, going out to eat, the whole shebang.
 Not that these things aren’t nice or enjoyable, it’s just that they are extremely overpriced around this day.
 I know, I sound like the Grinch of V-Day… but spending money on all these things when the prices are higher doesn’t put me in that lovey-dovey mood.
-Fortunately, I have come up with fun ways to celebrate Valentine’s Day that won’t break the bank and keep everyone happy!
+Fortunately, I have come up with fun ways to celebrate Valentine’s Day at home that won’t break the bank while keeping everyone safe and happy!

 Want to kick it up a notch?
 Try these (pictured above)…Delicious!